shaloo/docs.arcana/docs/troubleshooting.md

 1. In your GitHub profile setting, allow your email to be visible
 2. In the GitHub Email Settings preferences, make sure you do not select the checkbox which says 'Keep my email address private'.

-Refer to figure below for details:
+Refer to the figure below for details:

 <img alt="GitHub Profile email visible" src="/img/an_trbs_gh_issue_visible_email.png" width="50%"/>
 <img alt="GitHub Email Settings not private" src="/img/an_trbs_gh_issue_email_not_private.png" width="50%"/>